PaulCapestany/gitops/README.md

 - A single Helm chart (located in `helm/toy-service`) to deploy services to multiple environments (dev, prod) via separate values files.
 - Argo CD for continuous delivery and synchronization of Kubernetes manifests from this repo to the cluster.
 - Argo CD Image Updater to automatically update the image tags when new versions are pushed to the registry.
-- (Planned) Tekton-based OpenShift Pipelines to build, test, and push images to Quay.io.
+- Tekton-based OpenShift Pipelines to build, test, and push images to Quay.io.

 **Key Concepts:**
 - **Single Helm Chart:**